Cornell & Diehl's Small Batch—Tracking the Innovative Series

 Palmetto Balkan

 There are many blends out there that are crafted to approximate Balkan Sobranie and similar blends of yore, and whether they are matches for the original profile or not, they are enjoyable in their own right.
 The difficulty in creating match blends is the difference in the leaf available today, in this case, Syrian Latakia.
-For Palmetto, Reeves experimented with the processing of Cyprian Latakia to narrow the light between the now and once ubiquitous smoky sub-varietals.
+For Palmetto, Reeves experimented with the processing of Cyprian Latakia to narrow the light between available Latakia and the lost Syrian variety.

 "I wanted to see if there was a way to take current Cyprian Latakia and bring out some of the sweeter elements and I found a process that I think draws out some of that," Reeves explains.
 "So I wont say that it's a one to one match but I do think you'll find that this particular blend has some interesting less smoky and more Oriental forward character to the Latakia itself."

-Palmetto Balkan, which was offered in 8 oz tins, includes red Virginias from 2017, as well as 2019 tips that are more to the orange side of Virginias.
+Palmetto Balkan, which was offered in 8 oz tins, includes Red Virginias from 2017, as well as 2019 tips that are more to the orange Virginia side.
 Izmir and Basma leaf are present as the Oriental component.

 More to come...